purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

 If the result of $\nabla f(\mathbf{x}) \cdot \mathbf{d}$ is positive, it indicates that the function $f$ is increasing in the direction of
 $\mathbf{d}$ from the point $x$.
 If the result is negative, it indicates that the function $f$ is decreasing in the direction of $d$ from the point $x$.

+The rate of change of the function in any given direction (represented by a unit vector
+$\mathbf{u}$) from that point is given by the directional derivative, which is the dot product of the gradient and $u$.
+Mathematically, it's expressed as $\nabla f \cdot \mathbf{u}$